Plastic and Styrofoam Bans

 If you live in an area currently affected by a Styrofoam ban, there are plenty of alternatives available to keep your take-out service running smoothly.
 Try any of these more environmentally friendly alternatives if you’re looking to comply with local regulations or get ahead of the curve in your city.

-Polyethylene terephthalate (PET) plastic is flexible, lightweight and recyclable.
+- PET Plastic - Polyethylene terephthalate (PET) plastic is flexible, lightweight, and recyclable.

-Polylactic acid (PLA) plastic is a biodegradable plastic.
+- PLA Plastic - Polylactic acid (PLA) plastic is compostable.

-Polypropylene features a durable, synthetic resin construction perfect for multiple-use applications.
+- Reusable Polypropylene Containers - Recyclable polypropylene containers feature a durable, synthetic resin construction perfect for multiple-use applications.

-Similar to the ban on the use of EPS foam products in foodservice, the ban on plastic straws has only been made at the city level.
-If you live in one of the states below, check with your local government to find out if your city is affected.
+Several other states have plastic straw bans that affect cities and even national parks.
+If you live in one of the states below, check with your local government to find out if your business is affected.

 Plastic Straw Alternatives

-These PLA plastic (aka corn plastic) straws are compostable and biodegradable.
+- PLA Plastic Straws - These PLA plastic (aka corn plastic) straws are compostable.

 When it comes to operating your foodservice business, it’s important to stay on top of possible legislative action that may affect your operational costs.
 Styrofoam and plastic are both big parts of take-out and delivery services, so finding an environmentally friendly option that complies with regulations without compromising your bottom line is imperative.